-Statewide, school psychologists meet with approximately 96,000 students each year.
+School psychologists meet with approximately 96,000 students each year throughout the State.
 In addition to providing services to handicapped children, school psychologists work with students in such areas as disruptive behavior, low self-esteem, early dropouts, juvenile delinquency, drug abuse, and teen pregnancy.
-Although school psychologists must be approved by the Department of Education, some people believe that certification should be extended to school psychologists to provide a legislated credential for practice, as in other states, and consistent with certification of other professional educators in Michigan.
+Although school psychologists must be approved by the Department of Education, some people believe that certification should be extended to school psychologists to provide a legislated credential for practice, as found in other states, and would be consistent with certification of other professional educators in the State.